Low Carb Cheetos Chicken Nuggets: 45-Calorie High Protein Nuggets

 If you made this swap, the same 8-piece above would run you 384 calories, 48 grams of protein, 16 grams of carbs, and 13 grams of fat.

 All right, I believe that’s about all ya need to know.
-Here’s a video walkthrough followed by full recipe (if you’re viewing on desktop, the video should be playing in your sidebar already):
+Here’s a video walkthrough followed by the full recipe.

 Low Carb Cheetos Chicken Nuggets